lesleycw/Agility2020-301-Federation/lab1.rst

-Lab 1 SAML Service Provider Lab
+Lab 1 - SAML Service Provider (SP) Lab
 ======================================

 The purpose of this lab is to configure and test a SAML Service